MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: MovieChat

 \subsection{Overview}

-Our proposed method, MovieChat, comprises several key components, including the frame-wise visual feature extractor, the short-term and long-term memory buffers, the video projection layer, and the Large Language Model (LLM), as illustrated in Figure~\ref{fig:overview}.
+Our proposed method, MovieChat, comprises several key components, including the frame-wise visual feature extractor, the short-term and long-term memory modules, the video projection layer, and the Large Language Model (LLM), as illustrated in Fig.~\ref{fig:overview}.
 MovieChat is designed for ultra-long videos ($\textgreater 10$K frames) understanding through interactive dialogue with the user.
 To address the impractical storage demands of concurrently storing a vast number of frames in both GPU memory and RAM, we employ a sliding window approach to efficiently process the video.
+The short-term memory module embeds dense tokens with sliding window and the long-term memory module periodically updates.
 MovieChat supports two inference modes: Breakpoint mode is used to understand a specific moment in the video, providing insights and answers based on that particular frame or scene; Global mode, on the other hand, is employed to comprehend the entire video as a whole, enabling a comprehensive understanding of the overall content and context.